zeeebs/Frogger-Classic-Arcade-Game/README.md

 <p id="Scene Switches">
 <h3>Scene Switches</h3>

 There are 7 scene switches in order to progress through the game.
 This includes the collaborative main menu, the game over scene when the player loses all their lives, and a finishing scene for beating both levels.
-These scene switches are either triggered upon finishing a level, losing all the lifes, or by clicking a  button Below is one example:
+These scene switches are either triggered upon finishing a level, losing all the lifes, or by clicking a button.
+Below is one example:

 ```
 {